bspain/funkytown/README.md

 docker run -d -p 6379:6379 redislabs/redismod
 ```

+> TIP: Using the `redis-cli`, you can easily reset the entire redis database using `FLUSHALL`

 ### Initialize the go workspace
 This project uses `go work` features of golang `1.18` : https://go.dev/blog/get-familiar-with-workspaces